cristoichkov/Abies_religiosa_vs_ozone/1.-GENOMICS/README_genomics.md

 **OUT: fitered_file.freq**

-Modificar el archivo .freq sustituyendo los " " por ":".
-De esta manera podremos cargar el archivo .freq en R
+Modify the .freq file by replacing the "space" with ":".
+This way we can load the .freq file in R

+Example:
 locus_13 8
 locus_13:8

-## 3.2.-Convertir archivos vcf en plink
+## 3.2.-Convert vcf files to plink

-Para descartar SNPs de un mismo locus necesitamos transformar el archivo .vcf a .bam/.bim/.fam
+To discard SNPs from the same locus we need to transform the .vcf file to .bam / .bim / .fam

 SCRIPT in 1.-GENOMICS/Software/[3.2_ConvertFiles_vcf_to_plink.sh](bin/Software/3.2_ConvertFiles_vcf_to_plink.sh)